yanfeng17/xiaozhi-esphome/devices/Breadboard/README.md

 ## DIY Breadboard Compatibility – Spotgear Ball v1

-DIY breadboard devices will work with the Spotgear Ball v1 firmware if you wire them using the following pin assignments:
+DIY breadboard devices will work with the Spotpear Ball v1 firmware if you wire them using the following pin assignments:

 ### 🎤 INMP441 Microphone